 Resilio gives you peace of mind and saves countless hours of management time.
 Files are resilient to failures.
 Resilio’s peer-to-peer architecture ensures there is no single point of failure (SPOF).
 File backup & sync for Disaster Recovery (DR) and upgrades are easier and faster.
 Files are continuously protected and highly available across as many servers as needed.
 Moreover, you can accelerate performance on-demand.
 Simply add endpoints and increase bandwidth to increase performance.

 The Resilio solution is also cross platform.
 Servers can be of any type.
 Physical, virtual, containerized.
 Running Windows, Linux, macOS, or FreeBSD.
 Use storage and networks you already own.
-Resilio Connect also supports any S3-compatible cloud storage.
+Resilio Platform also supports any S3-compatible cloud storage.

 We’d love to show a demo of Resilio Connect and discuss your Unison environment.
-Or feel free to schedule a Resilio Connect demo or start a free trial to see how much faster and easier file synchronization could be for you.
+Or feel free to schedule a Resilio Platform demo or start a free trial to see how much faster and easier file synchronization could be for you.